ArielSaldana/arielsaldana.github.io/_posts/2015-04-25-Angular-Hello-World.md

 While a lot of Angular's magic comes from it's easy two-way bindings, it is also it's Achilles heel.
 On one hand you have ability to build the UI through a clean interface, and less-destrutive DOM presentation, but on the other hand - having too many directives modifying the dom can greatly decrease a AngularJS app's performance.

+## Modules

+Modules are used to organize the objects in an AngularJS application.

+To instatiate a module that we will use in our AngularJS app we use the angular.module function :
+`app = angular.module('myApp', []);`

+And to tell your app to use this module we bind it using :
+`<body ng-app='myApp'>`

+Now that we have a module, let's create a __Controller__

 Connect with Ariel on [Twitter](https://twitter.com/yerariel) & <a rel="author" href="https://plus.google.com/+ArielSal"> Google+ </a>